1337/pop/README.md

 already a templating language.
 For more information, visit [Django template tags and filters](https://docs.djangoproject.com/en/dev/ref/templates/builtins/).

+Pop does not support all django template tags.

 #### Supported tags
 * `{{ variable }}`
 * `{% if something %} ... {% endif %}`